 Wellcome Trust Doctoral Studentships for Developing Countries

 Wellcome Trust is providing very small numbers of doctoral studentships in the field of medical humanities.
 This scheme enables scholars to undertake up to three years of full-time research leading to a doctoral degree at a university in the UK or Republic of Ireland.
 Researchers from low- and middle-income countries can apply for the studentships.
-Application should be submitted till 2 April.
+The application should be submitted till 2 April.

 BOF Doctoral Scholarships for Bhutanese Students